 If you’ve only scanned or read half this article, you’d probably conclude that Keyboard Maestro is a better solution for Mac automation than Automator.
-Apple for all practical purposes seems to have abandoned Automator, though it’s left in tact in all the new macOS upgrades.
+Apple seems to have abandoned Automator, though it’s left intact in all the new macOS upgrades.

 For many Mac users, automation programs like Keyboard Maestro seem way too techie and time consuming, but for Mac users who spend work at their computer on regular basis, Keyboard Maestro is a powerful and essential tool for staying productive.